Strive2B/Nevermet-API-Testing/README.md

 # Nevermet-API-Testing
-I'm reverse engineering Nevermet's API to attempt to mimic the Nevermet app as closely as possible in a KivyMD app.
+I'm reverse engineering Nevermet's API to attempt to mimic the Nevermet app as closely as possible in a Kivy app.

 My progress will be posted here.